Origins of the ASME area replacement rules?

 File: PVE-2461, Last Updated: Oct.
 11, 2007, By: LB

-I was re-reading a fascinating book that I first encountered when I was a kid called “The new Science of Strong Materials or Why You Don’t Fall Through the Floor” by J. E. Gordon, 1968, Penguin Books.
-This interesting book is still in print.
-(The pictures in the latest paperback reprints are no longer viewable, try finding an original print.)
-I came across the section quoted below (Page 60) dealing with tubular shapes like railway bridges and ships.
+In the book “The new Science of Strong Materials or Why You Don’t Fall Through the Floor” by J. E. Gordon, 1968, Penguin Books, there is a section quoted below (Page 60) dealing with tubular shapes like railway bridges and ships.

 A ship is a long tube closed at both ends which happens to be afloat but is not otherwise structurally very different from Stephenson’s Menai bridge. [topic of the authors previous paragraph] The support which the water gives to the hull does not necessarily coincide with the weights of engines, cargo and fuel which are put into the ship and so there is a tendency for the hull to bend.
 It ought to be impossible to break a ship, floating alongside a quay, by careless and uneven loading of the holds and tanks, but this has happened often enough and will probably happen again.
 In dry-dock ships are supported with care upon keel-blocks arranged to give even support but there is not much even support at sea where a ship may be picked up by rude waves at each end, leaving her heavy middle unsustained, or else exposing a naked forefoot and propeller at the same moment.
 As ships tended to get longer and more lightly built, the Admiralty decided to make some practical experiments on the strength of ships.
 In 1903 a destroyer, H.M.S.
 Wolf, was specially prepared for the purpose.
 The ship was put into dry-dock and the water was pumped out while she was supported, in succession, amidships and at the ends.
 The stresses in various parts of the hull were measured with strain-gauges, which are sensitive means of measuring changes of length, and therefore of strain, in a material.
 The ship was then taken to sea to look for bad weather.
 It does not require very much imagination to visualize the observers, struggling with seasickness and with the old-fashioned temperamental strain-gauges, wedged into Plutonic compartments in the bottom of the ship, which was put through a sea which was described in the official report as ‘rough and especially steep with much force and vigor’.
 Her captain seems to have given the Wolf as bad a time as he could manage but, whatever they did, no stress greater than about 12,000 p.s.i. or 80 MN/m2 could be found in the ship’s hull.